Thatguy201269/blooket-cheats/README.md

 # Cheats

 ## [Gui](gui.js)
-A GUI containing every cheat in a menu
+A GUI containing every cheat in a menu.
+Insructions on how to get it are on my fast ad-free website [here](https://superhackz.webnode.co.uk/blooket/).
 &nbsp;
 ## [Bookmarklets](Bookmarklets.html)
 The bookmark file can add all the cheats as individual bookmarklets to your browser.